Nervous System Stress in Children: Signs and Natural Support

 • Create quiet spaces for regulation breaks

-Encourage Movement and Play
+Encourage Healthy Movement

 • Provide plenty of outdoor play time